 A lyric from her release, “Stereo” summarizes how Brielle—through her music—practices what she preaches, of how she’s been liberated from the confines of conformity and secured wings of her own: “I’m not better, I’m just different.”
 And so, she continues to soar.

-Under F.r.e.e.d.o.m.
-Records, Brielle released one single a month for 2018 and is currently working on her 2019 releases.
-All of Brielle’s original music and covers are available on all digital media outlets.
+Brielle is continuing to perform live and write/record new material.
+All of her original music and covers are available to stream/buy on all digital media outlets.